hyosung11/Launch-School/Courses/JS101/Small-Problems/small_problems.md

 ### Difficulty Levels

 The problems are classified as Easy, Medium, and Advanced.
 These classifications are somewhat fluid, though, which means that some exercises may seem easier or harder than you might expect.
-To pass the assessment, you should be able to solve problems that have a difficulty level similar to those in the Medium groups.
-For complete mastery, you should be able to handle most of the Advanced level exercises, though you won't find anything of that level on the assessment.
+To pass the assessment, you should be able to **solve problems that have a difficulty level similar to those in the Medium groups**. *For complete mastery, you should be able to handle most of the Advanced level exercises*, though you won't find anything of that level on the assessment.

-Ideally, you should be able to solve most Easy exercises without leaning too heavily on the JavaScript documentation.
-That doesn't mean that you shouldn't use it; however, you should be familiar enough with JavaScript's syntax, conditionals, loops, method definitions, and so on, that you don't need it.
-You should also be familiar with the fundamental data types and the most often-used methods.
+Ideally, you should be able to *solve most Easy exercises without leaning too heavily on the JavaScript documentation*.
+That doesn't mean that you shouldn't use it; however, you should be familiar enough with JavaScript's:

+* syntax,
+* conditionals,
+* loops,
+* method definitions,
+* fundamental data types
+* most often-used methods.

  If you need to look up information too often, you may spend more time reading than you do writing code.
 Keep practicing until you build up some "muscle memory."

 Expect to spend more time with the documentation when you get to the Medium and Advanced level exercises.
 When you get to this stage, you will be pushing the boundaries of your knowledge, and a little light reading will help you over them into the next level.

 Some exercises (chiefly those in the Medium and Advanced groups) introduce new topics that we don't discuss in the course material.
 That can make some problems seem much harder than they are.
-That's intentional: the inclusion of such exercises teaches you how to find information on your own.
+That's **intentional**: the inclusion of such exercises teaches you how to find information on your own.
 Feel free to use the documentation and your favorite search engine.
 If the problem is still too hard, don't worry; study the solution and discussion, then come back to it later.

 ### Solving Problems

-Before you attempt to work any of these exercises, take a few minutes to read over [this short article on what we call the PEDAC process](https://medium.com/launch-school/solving-coding-problems-with-pedac-29141331f93f) (we'll explore this process in more detail as we move through RB101).
+Before you attempt to work any of these exercises, take a few minutes to read over [this short article on what we call the PEDAC process](https://medium.com/launch-school/solving-coding-problems-with-pedac-29141331f93f) (we'll explore this process in more detail as we move through JS101).
 This article walks you through a problem-solving approach that will help as you encounter exercises of increasing difficulty.

 Use these steps for every problem, even if it seems too simple.
 Don't attempt to hack and slash your way through a program.
 You can get away with doing that with simple problems, but with every small increase in complexity, the harder it is to hack-and-slash your way to a solution.
 You should code with intent every time.
 You'll know you're doing it right when you spend more time getting ready to code than you spend coding.
 (That won't be true all the time, but, when your preparation is thorough, the code almost writes itself.)